liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/unlicensed-onedrive-accounts.md

 If no action is taken, the account remains archived through [Microsoft 365 Archive](/microsoft-365/syntex/archive/archive-overview).
 Archiving the account lets you keep the OneDrive account and its data for long periods of time in case you need to retrieve it later.

 For newly unlicensed OneDrive accounts, it will be after 93 days of the license removal or user deletion.
 For example, a OneDrive account that became unlicensed on August 1, 2025, will be inaccessible to users as of November 2, 2025.
-For unlicensed OneDrive accounts with license removal before October 26, 2024, the accounts will be archived sometime between late January 2025 to late March 2025.

 ### Access unlicensed OneDrive account